Why Art and Creativity Are Important for Kids

 Creative Crafts Equals Positive Moods for Kids

-If due to the pandemic your kids are always stuck at home, you’ll want to have an activity that is screen-free and will create precious moments as a family.
+If, due to the pandemic, your kids are always stuck at home, you'll want to have a screen-free activity that will create precious moments as a family.

 Painting is a way of bonding that is stress-relieving for kids.
-Through art they learn communication and how to express their thoughts and ideas.
-While enjoying your time together you are simultaneously teaching your kids essential life skills.
+Through art, they learn communication and how to express their thoughts and ideas.
+While enjoying your time together, you teach your kids essential life skills.

 Kids are Naturally Creative

 Playing is not a passive act.
 No child plays idly.
 When kids play, they think, connect, and create.
-By learning in school that a spider spins its web, kids think about those experiences, incorporate them into their play, and then create new connections.
+By learning that a spider spins its web in school, kids feel about those experiences, incorporate them into their play, and create new connections.
 Play, in this aspect, is just as important as education.
 Play is education.

 Kids Develop Life Skills through Art Activities